Kingxukai/linux/Documentation/bpf/ringbuf.rst

 -------------------------

-This reserve/commit schema allows a natural way for multiple producers, either on different CPUs or even on the same CPU/in the same BPF program, to reserve independent records and work with them without blocking other producers.
+This reserve/commit schema allows a natural way for multiple producers, either on different CPUs or even on the woke same CPU/in the woke same BPF program, to reserve independent records and work with them without blocking other producers.
 This means that if BPF program was interrupted by another BPF program sharing the same ring buffer, they will both get a record reserved (provided there is